Laponia ski tour

-The arctic spring offers day temperatures above freezing and colder nights that keep the snow from melting.
-We ski with light backpacks from hut to hut and discover the world heritage around the majestic Ahkka Mountain.
-From the huts we do daytrips, depending on the group we might climb a smaller peak or relax in a sunny wind protected snow couch.
-In April, the days are long with only a few hours of darkness but if you stay awake you could get awarded with a northern light show crossing the sky.
+Experience the arctic spring on a ski tour in the UNESCO World heritage site Laponia.
+In April the days are long and warmer but the cold nights that keep the snow from melting.
+We ski with light backpacks and stay in cozy mountain huts.
+During the day we discover the outskirt of Sarek and Padjelanta on skis.
+Depending on what the group wants we may climb a smaller peak or just relax in a sunny wind protected snow couch.
+In April, there is only a few hours of darkness but if you stay awake you could get awarded with a northern light show crossing the sky.

 Together we travel where the jagged peaks of Sarek national park meet the high plains of Padjelanta.
 During centuries, the Sami People have lived and worked in the area and followed the reindeers during their migration from summer to winter grassing area.
 Since 1996 it is protected by UNESCO as a part of Laponia World heritage for its unique combination of nature and culture.